Marte homers and Cecconi pitches 6 innings to lead Diamondbacks past Nationals 5-0 in series opener

 Irvin was in trouble throughout his outing, allowing the leadoff batter to reach base in all five innings.
 But he limited the damage to four runs in part because the Diamondbacks hit into four inning-ending double plays.

-“He was a little off,” Washington manager Dave Martinez said.
-“His command wasn’t quite there, but he battled and he gave us five innings.
-Today he fell behind a lot of hitters.
-He walked the first guy of the game.
-That’s not usually what he does.”

-The early support was plenty for Cecconi (2-5), who earned his first victory since April 21 and completed six innings for the first time since April 27.
+That support was still plenty for Cecconi (2-5), who earned his first victory since April 21 and completed six innings for the first time since April 27.
 He retired the first nine batters he faced and yielded three hits and no walks while striking out six.

-Cecconi, who gave up a career-high seven runs in three innings in his last outing Wednesday against the Los Angeles Angels, threw just 70 pitches against the aggressive Nationals.
-The right-hander recorded four first-pitch outs.

-“It seems like that’s what every team wants to do against me, and I get it,” Cecconi said.
-“I don’t really walk a lot of guys.
-They know I throw strikes and they want to go out there and hit a mistake over the middle of the plate.
-Last week, I threw a lot of pitches over the middle of the plate that got hit.
-I don’t think I did this week.”

 Jesse Winker, stranded after a two-out double in the fourth, was the only Nationals batter to reach scoring position.